Do you think a logo is important for sole trader businesses?

-How important is creating a business logo for any new business in general?
+Why is a business logo important for sole traders (and any new business in general)?
+Is it really necessary?

 I work with many brands and the importance of a good design is underestimated.
 These days it is simple enough to post a logo build on something like 99Designs or freelancer.com.au but the issue can be that you don't have it built with your whole business strategy in mind.
 It is easy to get a logo done on a superficial level but no so easy to position it where you need it to be.
 Communication of your brand comes through in the logo and it should say something about your business that represents where you sit in the market clearly.
 If you have a low rent logo it can affect your pricing and sales in the long run.